1adrianb/face-alignment/README.md

 ## Contributions

 All contributions are welcomed.
 If you encounter any issue (including examples of images where it fails) feel free to open an issue.
+If you plan to add a new features please open an issue to discuss this prior to making a pull request.

 ## Citation